architech-boards/hachiko-tiny-documentation/source/bootloader.rst

  | /home/architech/Documents/u-boot/include/configs/hachiko.h

-Suppose you modified something and you wanted to recompile the sources to test your patches, well, you need a cross-toolchain.
+Suppose you modified something and you wanted to recompile the sources to test your patches, well, you need a cross-toolchain (see :ref:`manual_compilation_label` Section).
 Luckily, the SDK already contains the proper cross-toolchain.
 To use it to compile the bootloader or the operating system kernel, just run:

 .. host::